-At NAME OF SCHOOL, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.
+At St Mary and St Joseph's School, we recognise that when a child has a social worker, it is an indicator that the child is more at risk than most pupils.

 This may mean that they are more vulnerable to further harm, as well as facing educational barriers to attendance, learning, behaviour and poor mental health.